-Caleb Padilla, individually and on behalf of all others similarly situated v Community Health Systems, Inc., Wayne T. Smith, Larry Cash, and Thomas J. Aaron.
+Cash, and Thomas J. Aaron.
 This purported federal securities class action was filed in the United States District Court for the Middle District of Tennessee on May 30, 2019.
 It seeks class certification on behalf of purchasers of our common stock between February 20, 2017 and February 27, 2018 and alleges misleading statements resulted in artificially inflated prices for our common stock.
 On November 20, 2019, the District Court appointed Arun Bhattacharya and Michael Gaviria as lead plaintiffs in the case.
 The lead plaintiffs filed a consolidated class complaint on January 21, 2020.
 The Company filed a motion to dismiss the consolidated class complaint on March 23, 2020, and the District Court denied that motion on August 17, 2022.
-We believe this matter is without merit and are vigorously defending this case.
+We reached a tentative settlement of this matter, which was preliminarily approved by the District Court on May 31, 2023.
+The Court granted final approval of the settlement on October 13, 2023.

 Padilla Derivative Litigation.
 Four purported shareholder derivative cases have been filed in two District Courts relating to the factual allegations in the Padilla litigation; three of these cases have been consolidated in In re Community Health Systems, Inc. Shareholder Derivative Litigation and are pending in the United States District Court for the District of Delaware; namely, Faisal Hussain v.
-Wayne T. Smith, et al., filed August 12, 2019; Susheel Tanjavoor v.
+Wayne T. Smith, et al, filed August 12, 2019; Susheel Tanjavoor v.
 Wayne T. Smith, et al., filed August 29, 2019; and Kevin Aronson v.
-Wayne T. Smith, et al., filed April 29, 2020.
+Wayne T. Smith, et al, filed April 29, 2020.
 The fourth case, Roger Trombley v.
-Wayne T. Smith, et al., filed August 20, 2019, is pending in the United States District Court for the Middle District of Tennessee.
+Wayne T. Smith, et al, filed August 20, 2019 (now Patrick Ayers v Wayne T. Smith, et al), is pending in the United States District Court for the Middle District of Tennessee.
 All four cases seek relief derivatively and on behalf of Community Health Systems, Inc. against certain Company officers and directors based on alleged breaches of fiduciary duty, unjust enrichment, and other acts related to certain Company disclosures in 2017 and 2018 regarding the Company's adoption of Accounting Standards Update 2014-09, which the Company adopted effective January 1, 2018.
-Both cases are currently stayed by court order until the United States District Court for the Middle District of Tennessee rules on the defendants' motion for summary judgment, which has yet to be filed, in the Padilla action.
+We have reached a tentative settlement of these cases, which was preliminarily approved by the District Court on December 4, 2023.
+The District Court granted final approval of the settlement on January 29, 2024 and ordered dismissal of the case.

-Qui Tam Litigation
+Government Investigations and Qui Tam Litigation